Tennis: Top seed Tsitsipas overcomes Kukushkin challenge to win Marseille Open

-(Reuters) - Top seed Stefanos Tsitsipas clinched his first singles title of the year with a 7-5 7-6(5) victory over Kazakhstan’s Mikhail Kukushkin at the Marseille Open on Sunday.
+(Reuters) - Top seed Stefanos Tsitsipas clinched his second ATP Tour singles title with a 7-5 7-6(5) victory over Kazakhstan’s Mikhail Kukushkin at the Marseille Open on Sunday.

-Tsitsipas, who reached the Australian Open semi-finals last month, battled hard to clinch victory over the 31-year-old Kukushkin in a little under two hours, firing 14 aces and winning 86 percent of his first-serve points.
+Tsitsipas, who reached the Australian Open semi-finals last month, battled hard to clinch victory over the 31-year-old Kukushkin in a little under two hours.

+The 20-year-old, who did not drop a set in the entire tournament, fired 14 aces and won 86 percent of his first-serve points.

+“Winning titles is the thing that I am working for.
+It’s the biggest satisfaction and the biggest joy in tennis,” Tsitsipas said, as quoted by the ATP Tour website.

+“There was a lot of stress this week because I knew I had to face some good opponents.
+I’m happy that I got through that stress and played the game that I was supposed to play.

+“I lost the spark (after the Australian Open) and I was frustrated because it felt like I couldn’t find it again.
+This week, I can say I am really happy because I felt this hunger back again.”

-Break points were in short supply in the opening set with neither player wilting under the pressure as they held serve however, Tsitsipas drew first blood when he broke Kukushkin at 6-5 to take the first set.
+Break points were in short supply in the opening set with neither player wilting under the pressure as they held serve.
+However, Tsitsipas drew first blood when he broke Kukushkin at 6-5 to take the first set.

 Tsitsipas was seeing the ball very well on Kukushkin’s serve and returns, hitting some juicy forehand and backhand winners straight down the line.